Sacha924/TD_indexer/Results.md

-This repository contains a series of Ethereum smart contracts designed for an evaluation process.
-Each contract serves a particular exercise outlined in the evaluation.
+This repository contains a series of functions designed for an evaluation process.
+Each function serves a particular exercise outlined in the evaluation.

 ## Contracts